 Return to Service Planning for Putty Repairs

-Return to service timing for epoxy putty repairs depends on the cure schedule and the required strength fraction at return.
-For critical structural or pressure-containing repairs, achieving full elevated-temperature cure — not just ambient cure — before pressurizing or loading the repair is the conservative and safe approach.
-Incure provides cure schedule guidance for each product to support informed return-to-service decisions.
+Return to service timing depends on the cure schedule and the required strength fraction at return.
+For critical structural or pressure-containing repairs, achieving full elevated-temperature cure — not just ambient cure — before pressurizing or loading the repair is the conservative approach.
+Skipping the degreasing step before kneading putty into a defect is a common cause of premature repair failure — the same contamination mechanisms that undermine adhesive bonds generally apply directly to putty repairs on oily process equipment.

 Contact Our Team to select high temperature epoxy putty for your sealing or repair application.